PayU Review

 Coverage Analysis

 Real operating footprint after the 2023-2025 Rapyd divestiture is concentrated in three regions.
-India is the largest by volume - PayU is one of the country's biggest RBI-licensed Payment Aggregators with 450,000+ merchants.
+India is the largest by volume.
+PayU is one of the country's biggest RBI-licensed Payment Aggregators with 450,000+ merchants.
 Southeast Asia covers Indonesia, Philippines, Malaysia, Vietnam and Thailand, all with local card and APM support.
 Turkey runs through PayU Bilgi Teknolojileri A.S. with full TRY processing.
 CEE is operated by PayU S.A.
 (Polish KNF-authorized) and covers Poland, Romania, Czech Republic, Hungary and Slovakia with deep BLIK, local pay-by-bank and net-banking integration.
 The marketing language still says 50+ countries because Prosus retains the PayU brand in investment portfolio companies, but the payment-processing reality is materially smaller than before 2023.

 Regional Breakdown